SG-Akshay10/Startup-Hackathon/README.md

-# Startup-Hackathon
+# NIT-Hackathon
+## Capital Catalyst

+Project from :
+* Akshay S G - Shiv Nadar University , Chennai
+* Surya S - Shiv Nadar University , Chennai

+## Prerequisites for the project :
+ * You need to have a postgre database created with the values of the Indian Startup.csv file loaded into it.
+ * Install all required libraries

+## Working of our project :

-After dataset is preprocessed, we connect it to the SQL database(PostgreSQL) which eases our machine learning model
+We connect SQL database(PostgreSQL) with our /code app.py file which is then preprocessed and the data is used in our machine learning model.

 ![database](https://user-images.githubusercontent.com/83088512/211532057-1fb18478-0465-4716-b91c-2ceb020e52a2.png)